Wildlife & Rodent Control Services in Stratford, CT

 - Large burrow openings near structures

-- Damage to gardens and landscaping
+- Damage to gardens, vegetables, flowers, and ornamental plants

 - Woodchucks active during daytime hours

-- Burrows beneath sheds, decks, or stairways
+- Burrows beneath sheds, decks, porches, or stairways

 Our Stratford woodchuck removal services may include: